 The criminal justice clinics at UW Law were formally named after founder Frank Remington in November 1996.
 But the Law School’s clinical programming got its start much earlier than that.
 Its beginnings can be traced to 1964, with the launch of the Correctional Internship Program (later renamed the Legal Assistance to Institutionalized Persons Program).

 The center now houses one of the oldest, largest and most diverse clinical legal programs in the country.
-Current programs include: Legal Assistance to Institutionalized Persons, the Oxford Federal Project, the Wisconsin Innocence Project, the Family Law Project, the Restorative Justice Project, the Criminal Appeals Project, and the Federal Appeals Project.
+Current programs include: Legal Assistance to Institutionalized Persons, Oxford Federal Project, Wisconsin Innocence Project, Family Law Project, Restorative Justice Project, Criminal Appeals Project, and Federal Appeals Project.

 “Our position as the only public law school in a relatively large state is key.
 While most of our peers were trying to look more like private schools, our niche might best be to instead celebrate our public status and treat it as a source of opportunity to become The Preeminent and Public Law School in the country.
 We are public, and we are stronger for it.”